 Instructions

-- Let rise in pans until dough reaches the top of the pans.
+- Let the dough rise until it reaches the top edge of the pans.

-- Bake for 45 minutes or until golden brown.
+- Bake the loaves at 350 degrees F for 45 minutes, or until golden brown.

-- Set the loaves on a cooling rack and brush with melted butter.
+- Remove the finished loaves from the pans, place them on a cooling rack, and brush the top of each loaf with melted butter.